 Participants can expect to be in Springfield twice per year (Fall and Spring semesters) for a 4–5-day course module (usually in October and February).
 Summer semester course are online.

 Do you offer tracks within the DMin program?

 Yes.
-We offer a variety of tracks including Contextual Leadership, Spiritual Formation, Military Chaplaincy, and a Self-Design track that allows you to customize your experience to fit your interests and ministry context.
-On occasion, we offer additional tracks that allow a cohort to focus on a specialty such as Biblical Preaching.
+We offer a variety of tracks including Contextual Leadership, Spiritual Formation, Biblical Preaching, Military Chaplaincy, and a Self-Design track that allows you to customize your experience to fit your interests and ministry context.

 How much does the program cost?

 Tuition: Tuition for this program is $630* per credit hour ($1,890 for a 3-credit course) making a typical 30 hour program $18,900.
 The tuition charges cover the courses, project, and graduation fees.
-The tuition charge does not cover the application fee, textbooks, cost of travel, housing and meals, editing, directed research fees, continuation fees, extension fees, late project fees, if applicable, or tuition costs for courses taken at other institutions and transferred into the AGTS program.
+The tuition charge does not cover the application fee, textbooks, cost of travel, housing and meals, editing, directed research fees, continuation fees, extension fees, project fees for advisors, or tuition costs for courses taken at other institutions and transferred into the AGTS program.

 *Applicable for the 2020-21 academic year and subject to change each year thereafter.

 Grants are normally not available for Doctor of Ministry study but there are limited scholarships available.
 DMin participants are eligible for loan deferment.
 The program does qualify for VA benefits, private, and Title IV student loans (Alternative Loan Options).
 Contact the Evangel University Office of Financial Aid for more information at (417) 865-2815 ext.
 7300.